by Anthony Clark

-Laundry day can be exhausting, especially if you have a lot of clothes and linen to deal with.
+Laundry day can be exhausting, especially if you have many clothes and linen to deal with.
 Throw in some urine-stained items, and your task gets a little harder.
 While you can run most of your clothes and linen through regular cycles on your washing machine, you cannot do the same with urine-stained items.
-Not if you want to enjoy a urine free environment again.
+Not if you want to enjoy a urine-free environment again.

 Pet and human urine carry a strong odor that you are only too happy to get rid of.
 But how do you do that?

 For one thing, urine, if allowed to set in the fabric paint, will remain permanently.
 The distinctive smell is hard to avoid.
 It is also quite embarrassing to have urine odors lingering around your home.

 Thankfully, there is a way to rid your clothing and linen of embarrassing urine odors for good.